neunhoef/shuntingyard/x/X.md

     a*b+c

-Note that due to the rules for operator precedence the canonical representation of a tree is always parsed back to the original tree, and except for comment removal and formatting, parsing followed by writing out the canonical representation always returns the same expression.
+Note that due to the rules for operator precedence the canonical representation of a valid tree is always parsed back to the original tree, and except for comment removal and formatting, parsing followed by writing out the canonical representation always returns the same expression.

 ## Tokenizer